 QA Audit Manager

-QA Audit Managers lead internal and external audit programs, ensuring that quality systems and processes are following regulatory requirements and organizational standards.
+QA Audit Managers lead internal and external audit programs, ensuring quality systems and processes follow regulatory requirements and organizational standards.
 They may also develop audit plans, train audit teams, and communicate findings to stakeholders.
 QA Audit Manager salaries typically range from $123,620 and $156,420 annually.

 Starting your Leadership Career